burnedpopcorn/PizzaTower-April2021-WebPort/README.md

 Made it because @BFDIFirey requested it, and I had some free time

-## Also I will NOT be Updating it at all
+# I will be Archiving this Repo!

   Why?
 Because I'm just not very interested in it

+  But I will be keeping the website up because I can

 ## Download for Self-Hosting
 Download the Latest (and probably only) release from the Releases Tab